fall inside a hole

 Super Rail trains are larger than Plarail or common wooden-type trains.
 They are made of plastic with reversing gearboxes, with some trains also being able to change speed, with actions controllable by different controllable track sections or static triggers that can be clipped into the rail.

-All trains have at least a simple reversing gearbox - a hanging lever moves two contrate gears back and forth so that alternating ones contact the motor pinion, swapping which direction the drive wheels are spinning.
+The two-speed trains have mechanical speed-changing gearboxes and electrical reversers to reverse power to the motor.
 Because of the momentum of the big trains with C batteries running them, they slow down and reverse nicely after getting triggered to switch direction.
 Some track sections can even stop a train by holding it in neutral.

 Rail and Accessories